schram/960-Grid-System/README.txt

 Created by Nathan Smith.
 See the official site for more info: http://960.gs/

+Various files altered by S. Schram.
+(Mainly to practice with GitHub.)

 ============================================================================

 To install the Adobe Fireworks extension, simply double-click the *.mxp file